Pulse nightclub trial for Noor Salman underway: What to know about the Orlando shooter's widow

 "No one ever told her about guns," Mandolfo said.

-FBI agents interviewed Salmon three times after the attack.
+FBI agents interviewed Salman three times after the attack.
 They said she was aware Mateen was planning to do something and that texts to her husband prove it.

 "She knew he was going to conduct the attack," federal prosecutor Roger Handberg told a judge during a hearing in Oakland on Jan.
 17, 2017.

-One text recovered from Salmon’s phone reads, “If ur mom calls say nimo invited you out and noor wants to stay home.”
+One text recovered from Salman’s phone reads, “If ur mom calls say nimo invited you out and noor wants to stay home.”
 Another reads, “She asked where you were xoxo.
 Love you.”

 “Nimo,” or Nemo, is the name of one of Mateen’s friends, whom defense attorneys said Mateen often used to cover his tracks when he went out to cheat on his wife.